0

 No, you do not need to stop your current medications.
 The study involves adding cognitive therapy to your existing treatment.

-Is Recovery Oriented Cognitive Therapy (CT-R) safe for humans?
+What evidence suggests that Recovery Oriented Cognitive Therapy (CT-R) is effective for schizophrenia/schizoaffective disorder?

 Inclusion Criteria